syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Customization.md

 {% endhighlight %}

-While loading the above scheduler the below function called by `QueryCellInfo` event and format the DOM element based on given scenario
+While loading the scheduler using above code, the below function gets triggered by the `QueryCellInfo` event which customizes the corresponding DOM element.

 {% highlight html %}